Different types of social work

 Child, Family, and School Social Work

-Social workers in this field help children and their families with a number of challenges.
+Social workers in this career path help children and their families with a number of challenges.
 They optimize family well-being and academic performance of the kids.
 They may also arrange adoptions and find foster homes for abused and abandoned children.
 They counsel children who have a history of mental or physical abuse or illness.
 As a child, family, and school social worker you can work in diverse settings such as government agencies, schools from k-12, outpatient care centers, and individual and family services.3 Are you comfortable dealing with situations such as abuse and poverty?
 Do you think you can work with children who may have already faced a number of challenges at a young age?
+If you have this experience, you could prepare to apply your innate skills to this career path.

 Military and Veterans Social Work